-Due to the irregular shape and size of the site, the approved development cannot meet this standard.
-However, the approved build-to lines along Pennsy Drive and the Cobb Road conform to the intent of the standard, approximately 10 feet for the former and 10.5 feet for the latter are provided as the build-to line.
-Along the southern property line of the subject site that adjoins US 50, the applicant plans to construct a two-level parking structure as a buffer between the highway and the approved multifamily, without any setback.
-Given these reasons, the Planning Board approves this request because it will not substantially impair implementation of the TDDP.
-Conditions are included herein, requiring the applicant to note on the plan the build-to line along the three roadways that are established with this DSP, and to provide a cross section showing the relationship between US 50 and the approved two-level parking structure.
+Due to the irregular shape and size of the site, the proposed development cannot meet this standard.
+However, the proposed build-to lines along Pennsy Drive and the Cobb Road conform to the intent of the standard, approximately 10 feet for the former and 10.5 feet for the latter are provided as the build-to line.
+Along the southern property line of the subject site that adjoins US 50, the applicant plans to construct a two-level parking structure as a buffer between the highway and the proposed multifamily, without any setback.
+Given these reasons, staff recommend approval of this request because it will not substantially impair implementation of the TDDP.
+Conditions are included herein, requiring the applicant to note on the plan the build-to line along the three roadways that are established with this DSP, and to provide a cross section showing the relationship between US 50 and the proposed two-level parking structure.